 - The Chief Executive Officer be authorised to prepare and forward the necessary report and documents to the Electoral Commissioner, pursuant to the provisions of Section 12 of the Local Government Act 1999.

 Council would like to thank all members of the public who made submissions in both the first and second consultations.

-Following certification, the proposed changes will come into effect at the November 2018 Local Government Election.
+Upon certification of the report, Council is required to gazette the proposal contained in the report.
+The proposal will come into effect at the November 2018 Local Government Election.

 Lachlan Miller, Executive Manager Governance and Risk